MicrosoftEdge/BrowserEfficiencyTest/Documentation/GetStarted.md

 ## Webdriver

-Most browsers require you to have the correct version of their associated webdrive exe in PATH.
-You'll need to follow these instructions for each browser you wish to test on.
+This is how you set Webdriver up.
+You must have the correct version of the associated Webdriver exe in PATH for every browser you wish to test.

 ### Step 1.
-Make a folder for webdriver
+Make a folder for Webdriver

 First, make a folder that you'll put your webdriver exes in, anywhere on your device.
 This will be added to your PATH variable, allowing BrowserEfficiencyTest to control browsers on your device.

 ### Step 2a.
 Download Microsoft Edge Webdriver

 Download the exe from [here](https://developer.microsoft.com/en-us/microsoft-edge/tools/webdriver/).
 Not sure which release is the correct one?
-Type `winver` into Cortana, and look for the nubmerbeside "OS Build".
+Type `winver` into Cortana, and look for the nubmer beside "OS Build".

 Put `MicrosoftWebDriver.exe` in the folder from step 1.